ironbee/ironbee/predicate/predicate.md

 1. Add the `predicate_vars` action to the **beginning** of the actions.
 2. Use the `VALUE` and `VALUE_NAME` vars.

 The actions will be fired for every value on the valuelist of the top node.
-The `predicate_vars` action will cause the `VALUE` and `VALUE_NAME` vars to be set for each value.
+The `predicate_vars` action will cause the `PREDICATE_VALUE` and `PREDICATE_VALUE_NAME` vars to be set for each value.

 Warning: `predicate_vars` has mild performance cost and should only be used when needed.